mieweb/docs/content/features/document-management/scanning-and-indexing/scanning.md

 ![](./scanning.assets/65c5eaec311aa78a5ff30cb6ce5af18a.png)

+* <strong>Scanner:</strong> Select the scanner.
+If no scanner is detected, the Scanner dropdown may be blank or display a "No TWAIN scanners detected" or "Did not detect any scanners" option.
 * <strong>DPI</strong>: It is recommended that Resolution be set to 200 dpi.
 It is not recommended to scan with a dpi resolution lower than 150.
 * <strong>Color</strong>: It is recommended that Color Depth be set to B/W (black/white).
 Users should only use the Color setting when absolutely necessary.
 This can be set per page by simply changing the preference for each page being scanned.
 Users on 202509 and newer will be prompted with a warning message when changing to "Color" instead of the default "black/white" option.
 It is recommended Color Depth always be set at black/white.
 Opting to change to "Color" will slow down page render times, viewing, and printing the document and depending on the size, may include issues with properly storing the image/document.